-The function cannot be used with MKE0x devices.
-The tested pin must be configured as a GPIO input and the adjacent pins must be configured as GPIO outputs before calling the function.
-If the backup functionality is enabled, the function sets directions for both pins.
+The tested pin must be configured as a GPIO input and the adjacent pin must be configured as a GPIO output before calling the function.
+If the backup functionality is enabled, the function sets the directions for both pins.
 If not, configure the directions (the tested pin as the input, the adjacent pin as the output).
-After the end of the function, the application cannot manipulate neither the tested nor the adjacent pins until the FS_DIO_InputExt() function is called for these pins.
+After the end of the function, the application cannot manipulate neither the tested pin nor the adjacent pin until the FS_DIO_InputExt_IMX8M() function is called for these pins.

-4.2.11 FS_DIO_ShortToAdjSet_IMX8M()
+4.2.8.1 FS_DIO_ShortToAdjSet_LPC()

 This function ensures the required conditions for the short-to-adjacent pin test.
 The purpose of this function is to configure the tested pin and the adjacent pin properly.
 The adjacent pin is an optional pin that can be theoretically shorted with the tested pin.
-The function block diagram is shown in Figure 13.
+The function block diagram is shown in Figure 12.
 Similarly to the short-to-supply test, this test requires the use of two functions.
 The second (get) function evaluates the test result.
-The FS_DIO_InputExt_IMX8M() function is described in the respective chapter.
+The FS_DIO_InputExt_LPC() function is described in the respective section.
 Specify the tested pin and the adjacent pin for the input test function.